Maker of Fisher Scones cited for more than 1,500 instances of overworking teens

-The maker of the popular Fisher Scones, a staple at the annual Washington State Fair, has been cited for more than 1,500 instances of overworking teenagers — the most work-hour violations involving minors the state has ever uncovered, according to the state Department of Labor & Industries (L&I).
+The maker of the popular Fisher Scones, a staple at the annual Washington State Fair, has been cited for more than 1,500 instances of overworking teenagers — the most work-hour violations involving minors the state has ever uncovered, according to the state Department of Labor and Industries (L&I).

 State investigators found Woodinville-based Conifer Specialties was responsible for 1,560 instances of teens working more hours than allowed by state law, involving 78 teens between 14 and 15 years old and 139 teens between 16 and 17 years old, according to a Wednesday L&I statement.
 Of the 1,560 violations, 426 involved teens working during school hours.